NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/06_advanced_sv.md

 ## Important Note

 This lab is currently incomplete as the Lab Week 5 Repo does not currently exist nor does the exercise for this lab.
-You should read over the information provided in this lab and then move on to [Lab Week 7](https://github.com/NYU-Processor-Design/nyu-processor-design.github.io/blob/lab7/src/getting_started/onboarding/08_paths.md) for details on what to do next.
+You should read over the information provided in this lab and then move on to [Lab 7](https://github.com/NYU-Processor-Design/nyu-processor-design.github.io/blob/lab7/src/getting_started/onboarding/08_paths.md) for details on what to do next.

 ## Purpose